Parents find many avenues for meaningful involvement at Covenant Life School.

 We use Parent Alert to announce any delayed opening, early closing or school cancellation because of inclement weather.
-Since MCPS is not in session, decisions regarding the impact of inclement weather will be determined by CLS.
+We follow MCPS for school cancellations, late openings, and early closings due to inclement weather.

 - Please be sure all of your phone numbers and email addresses are up to date in ParentsWeb so you receive critical information in a timely way.